faizalrf/documentation/Circular-Replication.md

 Query OK, 0 rows affected (0.003 sec)
 ```

-Now we are ready for replicaiton setup from `Node-1 > Node-2`
+Now we are ready for replication setup from `Node-1 > Node-2`

 ### Replication